John Ward F.S.A.

-So many wonderful old pictures of Cairo including one of the procession of a tent containing the holy carpet on it's journey through the streets on it's way to Mecca.
+So many wonderful old pictures of Cairo including one of the processions of a tent containing the holy carpet on its journey through the streets on it's way to Mecca.
 Mr. Ward says of the procession,

 "Everyone pretends to be going on the journey with it, but only a few hundreds actually make the journey."

 In chapter 3 we find ourselves on the pyramid platform of Gezah, Mr. Ward tells us about the ownership of King Khufu's pyramid as identified by others in red paint on the pyramids internal blocks.
 Mr. Ward adds,